BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/composite_rules.md

 4. **Scoring** – `score_rule()` runs the composite, compares its output to the target and subtracts a cost penalty derived from `rule_cost()`.
 When `prefer_composites` is enabled the penalty is divided by the square root of the chain length. 【F:arc_solver/src/executor/scoring.py†L1-L110】【F:arc_solver/src/abstractions/rule_generator.py†L91-L98】

 ## Known Issues
-* **Scoring bias** – Large composites accumulate high cost via `rule_cost` which suppresses their scores even when they perfectly match.
-The penalty reduction in `score_rule()` only partially compensates.
-* **Intermediate colour loss** – `validate_color_dependencies()` may drop a composite if a step introduces colours that are later replaced, causing false negatives. 【F:arc_solver/src/executor/simulator.py†L186-L330】
 * **Proxy translation bug** – earlier versions used `get_targets()` when constructing the proxy for dependency checks.
 This merged all step targets and broke `final_targets()` which expects only the last step.
 The fix introduced `final_targets()` and updated `as_symbolic_proxy()` to use it. 【F:arc_solver/src/symbolic/rule_language.py†L180-L203】
 * **Dependency misordering** – Because the proxy originally reported merged targets, dependency sorting placed composites after rules that should depend on them.
 The helper now returns the final step's targets to ensure correct order. 【F:arc_solver/src/executor/dependency.py†L30-L40】
-* **Execution skips** – Colour validation occasionally rejects valid chains when lineage tracking reports that a source colour was removed by a prior step.
-This happens when intermediate recolouring temporarily removes colours needed later.
+* **Execution skips** – Colour validation may still reject chains if a step removes colours that never reappear, though intermediate loss is tolerated.

 ## Patch Log
 * **Composite rule chaining support** – initial integration enabling multi‑step programs. 【1cdbb2†L28-L30】